XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

         cd rippled
         cp cfg/rippled-example.cfg ~/.config/ripple/rippled.cfg

 {{n.next()}}.
 Edit `rippled.cfg` to set necessary file paths.
-The user you plan to run `rippled` as must have write permissions to all of the paths you specify here. ***TODO: this is required at this point in the install b/c if you don't have the permissions set correctly, rippled won't run, correct?
-It is not that the default values in rippled.cfg are incorrect--there may just be permission issues, is that right? what is the equivalent command in macOS for `chown -R rippled:rippled <configured path>`?
-I think we need to add this step to the centos and ubuntu tasks.
-The config files are placed in the correct directory automatically -- but these values still need to be manually updated, yes?***
+The user you plan to run `rippled` as must have write permissions to all of the paths you specify here. ***TODO: I think we need to add this step to the centos and ubuntu tasks, correct?
+For centos and ubuntu, the config files are automatically placed in the correct directories, but the following paths still need to be manually updated to avoid permission issues, correct?***

       * Set the `[node_db]` path to the location where you want to store the ledger database.